 - a.
 The mine action organisation shall maintain a master register of all inert, drill, instructional or other replica mines and ammunition that it has responsibility for.
-This register shall include the following information:

-- Serial number
+This register shall include the following information: - Serial number a.
+The mine action organisation shall operate an appropriate accounting system to ensure accountability and traceability for all items certified as free from explosives in its possession.
+It is recommended that this is based on their live ammunition accounting system.

-- Type of mine/ERW

-- Current location.
+- Type of mine/ERW - Current location.